henriqueholtz/Aws-Struggle/Produtcs/AWS CloudTrail.md

 Think account-specific activity and audit; think CloudTrail.

 CloudTrail cannot help in identifying the right AWS services to build solutions on AWS Cloud.

+You cannot use CloudTrail to track changes to each resource on AWS.